What Taxes Do Small Businesses Pay in Portland?

 Who Must File

 If your business earns money from activity within Portland city limits, even if you’re home-based or work remotely, you likely must register with the City of Portland Revenue Division.
+Keep in mind that because Portland assesses this tax based on doing business, or providing services within Portland, you may be subject to the tax even if you don’t work in Portland.
+And conversely, you may live in Portland, and not owe this tax, if the services you provide are not received in Portland.

 • Applies to all entity types.
 For single-member LLCs, the individual (member) would be the filing entity for city/county purposes.